garret-snitchler/tictactoe/README.md

 # Garret Snitchler

 The game is currently playable, but there are still many features under development.
-Personal solo project used to get my feet wet with game development in Godot.
+Personal solo project used to get my feet wet with game development in the Godot Engine.

 Taiga: https://tree.taiga.io/project/garret-snitchler-tic-tac-toe/timeline